andybp85/clean-code-workspace/chap15/README.md

 #### change findCommonPrefix() and findCommonSuffix() to use consistent conventions
 This is another one I really like, because it gives the reader a better idea of what the function is doing without having to read the definition.

+#### fix hidden temporal coupling in findCommonSuffix()
+We're about to undo this, but I'm including it for completeness.